powersync-community/powergit/README.md

 ## How it works
 In this repo we have built a custom git remote protocol that allows us to push git data into a Supabase database.
 We can later use PowerSync to see the data in the frontend.
 We use the powersync-tanstack-db package to query the database and show it reactively using the `@tanstack/powersync-db-collection` package.

+## Why PowerSync instead of TanStack DB alone
+TanStack DB gives us a great query layer, but it does not include a sync engine or durable storage.
+PowerSync is the replicated store that keeps the Git metadata and pack metadata in step across the daemon and the explorer.

+- Offline-first persistence: PowerSync streams `refs`, `commits`, `file_changes`, and `objects` into SQLite (daemon) and IndexedDB (browser), so TanStack DB queries stay fast and continue to work without network access.
+- Delta sync, not re-downloads: after the initial push of a large repo, only new refs/commits are streamed; the UI never has to resync the full history on each launch.
+- Shared cache across surfaces: the daemon, CLI, and browser all query the same replicated tables via `@tanstack/powersync-db-collection`, avoiding bespoke cache plumbing while honoring the Supabase/PowerSync auth model.
+- Pack handling: pack bytes stay in Supabase Storage while PowerSync ships the lightweight metadata we query.
+The explorer pulls packs lazily and indexes them locally, keeping PowerSync focused on the syncable metadata layer.

 ## Architecture Overview
 At a high level the happy path looks like this: